Xhdsos/Port-Windows-POCO-F5-RN12T/guide/english/1-partition-en.md

 > Use this window throughout the entire guide.
 Do not close it.

 #### Boot the modded recovery
+> Unmount all partitions via the mount menu on your phone \
 > Replace **path\to** with the actual path of the recovery image
 ```cmd
 fastboot flash recovery path\to\modded-twrp.img